Coffee vs Tea: Beyond Caffeine

 It Runs In the Family: Coffee and Kratom

 Coffee and kratom have a lot in common aside from their botanical relation.
 They both are desired for their alkaloids that resemble neurotransmitters.
+(They’ve also both been countercultural drinks of choice—coffee was once illegal and consumed in secret.)

 Caffeine is structured similarly to adenosine, a molecule in your body that’s related to digestion and drowsiness.
 Regarded as an adenosine blocker, caffeine exerts it’s energizing and mood boosting effects in a consistent and reliable way.

 Mitragynine, the most frequently cited alkaloid for the effects of kratom, is no exception.
 It’s indole shape is important because many of our most important neurotransmitters are also indoles, such as serotonin and melatonin.
-In another twist of fate, mitragynine’s three dimensional shape twists in such a manner so as to mimic endorphin!

 This is all to say, coffee is a great natural energy booster, but it’s not the only option!